 Gartner defines the operations intelligence platform as a suite of development and runtime software tools that monitor, alert and support interactive decision making by providing data and analytics about current conditions.
 These platforms have adapters to receive and send data; event processing logic to detect threats and opportunities; rule processing; analytics; dashboards; alerting facilities; and capabilities to trigger responses in applications, devices or workflow tools.
 The platforms apply to the operational aspects of a business.
 Business operations are activities that produce, deliver or directly enable goods, services and information products.
 Applications built on operations intelligence platforms work at the oversight level; they do not directly control work at a detailed level.

-Gartner defines supply chain planning (SCP) solutions as platforms that provide technological support to enable a company to manage, link, align, collaborate and share its planning data across an extended supply chain.
-An SCP solution supports planning, ranging from demand planning through detailed supply-side response planning, and from strategic planning to execution-level planning.
-It is the planning decision repository for a defined end-to-end supply chain.
-It is also the environment in which end-to-end-integrated supply chain decisions are managed.
-It establishes a single version of the truth for planning data and decisions, regardless of the underlying execution technology environment.
+Gartner defines supply chain planning (SCP) solutions as platforms that provide technological support to help companies manage, link, align and share planning data across an extended supply chain.
+SCP solutions support a wide range of planning activities, from demand planning and detailed supply planning, to strategic and execution-level planning.
+They establish a single version of the truth for planning data and decisions, regardless of the underlying execution technology environment.